Cost & Financial Aid

 Students should expect transportation costs into the city to be $200-$400 if they are taking either the CTA or METRA to their internship.
 Sometimes students are able to take the Northwestern Intercampus Shuttle and walk to their internship location.

 Northwestern never wants cost to be a barrier to high quality, life-changing experiences such as Chicago Field Studies.
-To that end, students with demonstrated financial need are eligible to receive additional financial aid to help defray some of the costs associated with unpaid CFS internships.
-These stipends will be awarded by the Financial Aid Office to students at the beginning of their CFS quarter.
+To that end, students with demonstrated financial need may be eligible to receive additional financial aid to help defray some of the costs associated with unpaid CFS internships.
+These stipends are awarded by the Financial Aid Office to students at the beginning of their CFS quarter.

 Northwestern Career Advancement (NCA) provides funding to support or supplement the career development needs of undergraduate students with financial need.
 Students can apply to receive funding to cover travel to interviews, the purchase of professional attire and more.
 More info here: https://www.northwestern.edu/careers/programs-opportunities/development-fund/about/index.html.